-Finally, double-click the “Setup” to open the setup wizard.
+Finally, double-click “Setup” to open the setup wizard.

 Choose to download updates after the installation is done.
-The updates will assist the installation to complete smoothly.
-They also contain important drivers and fixes.
+The updates will assist the installation in completing smoothly.
+They also contain essential drivers and fixes.

 On the License terms, click “Accept.”
 The Setup will begin downloading updates.

-When everything is ready, a “Ready to install” screen will appear.
-Click the link “Change what to keep” to bring three options.
+A “Ready to install” screen will appear when everything is ready.
+Click the link “Change what to keep” to bring up three options.

 Choose “Keep personal files, apps, and Windows settings.”

 The setup will go back to the installation screen.